 Perimenopause and its symptoms can start as early as your mid-30s and can last for 2 to 10 years until you actually reach menopause—typically around the same age as when your mother went through it.

 Your thyroid—a little butterfly of an organ located in the middle of the lower neck—can be a friend or foe.
 When working properly, it produces hormones that regulate your metabolism, body temperature, heart rate, brain, kidney and reproductive system, and influences growth, development, muscle strength and appetite—managing every cell, tissue and organ in your body to keep them chugging away.
 When out of whack and producing too much or too little hormones, the thyroid can wreak havoc on just about every part of your life.
 Just like perimenopause.

-The two most common forms of thyroid disorders are hyperthyroidism and hypothyroidism.
-Graves’ disease or viral thyroiditis are conditions where your thyroid is overactive and produces too much hormone, whereas Hashimoto’s disease is when your thyroid is underactive and produces too little hormone.
+Graves' disease or viral thyroiditis are conditions where your thyroid is overactive and produces too much hormone, whereas Hashimoto's disease is when your thyroid is underactive and produces too little hormone.
 (Thyroid cancer is very rare and can have symptoms of both, but is most often accompanied by a lump or nodules appearing on your neck, so see your care provider right away if you notice these changes).

 Shared symptoms of perimenopause and thyroid disease